vestrel00/contacts-android/howto/howto-insert-profile.md

 > For more info, read [How do I query for Accounts?](/howto/howto-query-accounts.md)

+### Local RawContacts

 If no Account is provided, or null is provided, or if an incorrect account is provided, the RawContacts inserted will not be associated with an Account.
 RawContacts inserted without an associated account are considered local or device-only contacts, which are not synced.

-> For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md)
+> For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md).

-**Lollipop (API 22) and below**

-When an Account is added, from a state where no accounts have yet been added to the system, the Contacts Provider automatically sets all of the null `accountName` and `accountType` in the RawContacts table to that Account's name and type.

-RawContacts inserted without an associated account will automatically get assigned to an account if there are any available.
-This may take a few seconds, whenever the Contacts Provider decides to do it.
-Dissociating RawContacts from Accounts will result in the Contacts Provider associating those back to an Account.

-**Marshmallow (API 23) and above**

-The Contacts Provider no longer associates local contacts to an account when an account is or becomes available.
-Local contacts remain local.

-**Account removal**

-Removing the Account will delete all of the associated rows in the Contact, RawContact, Data, and Groups tables locally.
-This includes user Profile data in those tables.
+There are also certain data kinds that are ignored on insert or update if the RawContact is local.

+> For more info, read [How do I learn more about "local" (device-only) contacts?](/howto/howto-learn-more-about-local-contacts.md)

 ## Including only specific data